HuntsmanCancerInstitute/MultiRepMacsChIPSeq/docs/applications/run_DESeq2.md

 This script will run a basic DESeq2 differential analysis between two conditions to identify differential (or enriched in the case of ChIP and Input) ChIPseq regions.

-It requires an input text file with chromosome, start,and stop columns (or a coordinate name string), along with columns of alignment counts for both ChIP1 and ChIP2 (or Input reference) sample replicates.
-DESeq2 requires ideally 3 or more replicates per condition to estimate variance for normalization and significance testing.
-A sample condition file is required, consisting of two columns, sample identifiers and groups (conditions).
+It requires an input text file with chromosome, start, and stop columns (or a coordinate name string), along with columns of fragment counts for both ChIP1 and ChIP2 (or Input reference) sample replicates.

-Result intervals are filtered for the given adjusted
-threshold as well as a minimum base count (mean of ChIP1 and ChIP2 replicate counts).
-Results are written with A bedGraph file of regularized, log2 differences between ChIP1 and ChIP2 (or Reference) is written for converting into a bigWig for visualization.
-Merged significant intervals of enrichment are written as a bed file.
+DESeq2 requires at least 2 (ideally more) replicates per condition to estimate variance for normalization and significance testing.

+Count data may be already normalized to a uniform genomic depth, in which case it should indicated as such and SizeFactors will be set to 1.
+Otherwise counts will be normalized by DESeq2.
+WARNING: Default normalization by DESeq2 may potentially erase any enrichment signal.

+A sample condition file is required, consisting of two columns, unique sample identifiers and group names (conditions).
+If desired, a third column could be added as an additional batch factor.
+Only two groups are used in the contrast, defined with the `--first` and `--second` options; any additional groups and samples are ignored.

+Results are filtered at the indicated threshold or alpha level (False Discovery Rate).
+Significant regions are written to a text file and respective bed files.
+Log2 Fold Changes may be shrunken to reduce the effect of low count peaks.
+If additional filtering on Log2FC will be performed, the values should be shrunk.

 USAGE: